toolkit-for-ynab/toolkit-for-ynab/.github/ISSUE_TEMPLATE.md

 Thank you for submitting a bug report!
 Please take the time to fill out every section of this form.
-Failure to complete any of these sections will result in us not being able to debug your issue and may result in us to closing the report entirely.
+Failure to complete any of these sections will result in us not being able to debug your issue and may result in us closing the report entirely.

 # Name of Defective Feature